Eulena/Mission-to-Mars/README.md

 Follow these instructions in sequence to launch the application.

-Step 1 - Open your bash application and start up the mongodb server by typing in and executing the following code:
+Step 1 - Open your bash application and start up the Mongodb server by typing in and executing the following code:
 ```bash
 $ mongod
 ```
-NOTE: Result as per the screenshot below, "mars_db" will be in MongoDB only after Step 2, which is after "app.py" python file has ran.
+NOTE: Result as per the screenshot below, __"mars_db"__ will be in MongoDB only after Step 2, which is after "app.py" python file has ran.

 ![final_app_part4.png](Images/mars_db.PNG)